 Resume Guide: To help you get started!

 Resume Workshops: Attend a workshop to learn the basics of resume writing.
-Sign-up required.
+Final workshop for spring semester is Thursday, March 17, 2016 11:00am-12:00pm in LRC-103.
+No sign up needed just show up.

 Resume Clinics: Develop your final resume draft in a hands on computer lab setting.
 You must provide a copy of your well developed resume at the time of signing up for a clinic.
 Stop by the Counseling & Career Center for dates and times.